The Science Behind Solfeggio Frequencies

 The Solfeggio frequencies have such positive effects because they resonate in harmony with the Schumann resonance of 8 Hz.
 Musically speaking, the frequencies are derived by beginning at 8Hz and working up the musical scale octave by octave until the C note is vibrating at the 256 Hz frequency and the A note is vibrating at 432 Hz.
 When music is tuned to harmonize with this frequency it is known as scientific tuning.

 The Solfeggio frequencies include, but are not limited to, six different tones.
 Let’s take a more in-depth look at each frequency and its unique healing effects on the body and mind.
+Discover which could be the best healing frequencies.

 The benefits of the different Solfeggio frequencies